 As we stop on the bridge of the Tara River, there are Bungy Jumpers and Zip-liners.
 I hang onto Explorason as he leans over the bridge to watch a woman jump.
 Something I have no desire ever to do!

-We then find ourselves trying to get a short cut through the hills to Kotor after we pass through Niksic.
+We then find ourselves trying to get a shortcut through the hills to Kotor after we pass through Niksic.

 It is getting late so we just drive past the ruins there.
 It looks pretty good on the map, and the GPS is proving not to have detailed maps of all roads, so we set off asking locals directions.

 Never in my life have I been on a more remote road.
-We think we are at a town and we count down the kilometres and it turns out to be another deserted junction.
+We think we are at a town and we count down the kilometers and it turns out to be another deserted junction.
 The day is getting late and we are on this deserted road twisting and turning and beeping our horn at the corners in case the odd vehicle appears.
-At one stage a bunch of hooks drive past at an incredible speed.
+At one stage a number of hooks drive past us at an incredible speed.
 So fast and so loud that the surprise scares Explorason and he is in tears.

 We drive through Lovcen National Park.

 We both did NOT enjoy this part of the trip.
 It is a stressful and dangerous drive.

 We finally spy a little town Bajice – Njegusi and it has an Eco Lodge.
 So we get a room here for the night as it is getting dark.

 They are pretty basic and a bit run down, but they are really authentic and nice to stay in with a warm heater for the night.